OSLC/developing-oslc-applications/_harp/eclipse_lyo/toolchain-modelling-workshop.md

 Eclipse Setup
 =============

-First, make sure your Eclipse environment is setup as expected for general OSLC4J development, as instructed in [General Setup for OSLC4J development](https://wiki.eclipse.org/Lyo/General_Setup_for_OSLC4J_Development)
+First, make sure your Eclipse environment is setup as expected for general OSLC4J development, as instructed in [Eclipse Setup for Lyo-based Development](./eclipse-setup-for-lyo-based-development)

-Then, make sure you [install Lyo Designer](Installing-Lyo-Designer)
+Then, make sure you [install Lyo Designer](install-lyo-designer)

 Create a Toolchain Modelling Project
 ====================================